Indiana Probation Violation Defense Attorneys

-If you are charged with violating your probation, the potential penalties can cost you your rights, future and freedom.
+If you are charged with violating your probation, the potential penalties can cost you your rights, your future, and your freedom.
 Instead of representing yourself and hoping for a slap on the wrist, let an experienced and skilled criminal defense team protect you from your charges.

 Often, if you are charged with a crime, your attorney will work with the prosecutor’s office to negotiate a disposition to your case prior to trial.
 This is often referred to as a “pretrial disposition,” or more commonly, a “plea agreement.”